-So, Eliza, let’s start at the very beggining, what is your favorite childhood book?
+So, Eliza, let’s start at the very beginning, what is your favourite childhood book?

 I can only pick one?
 I’m sure that if I thought about it, I could come up with dozens, but the one that made me want to write was Robert A. Heinlein’s Tunnel in the Sky.
 (See what a sci-fi nerd I am?)

 I’m a bit of a sci-fi nut too, but I’ve not heard of this one.